 First, you have the option of petitioning the court for a protective order, also more commonly known as a restraining order.
 It can affect several matters like where the alleged abuser is allowed to live and how often they can visit their children.

 The court takes custody matters very seriously, and will base its decision on what is in the best interests of the child.
 The court’s number one priority is to ensure the child’s health, safety, and welfare.
 If one party is abusive, custody could be denied to them because it would not be in the child’s best interests.
+Child Protective Services (CPS) may also be involved if the abuse puts your child in danger.

 In cases where family violence allegations are present, the judge will not allow the use of mediation in order for the couple to resolve their divorce matters.
 The reason for this is because the results of mediation could be unfair since one party may have more leverage than the other during the negotiations.